-It is possible to formulate the problem using Euler-Lagrange equations for the minimum path, which could be solved by, e.g., shooting.
-Experiments with the BFGS implementation scheme above indicate that the number of outer iterations required to stabilize (around 50) is likely to be comparable to the number of forward shoots likely to be needed in any Newton-like shooting scheme.
-A Runge-Kutta or similar scheme for the latter is likely to require about the same amount of work (e.g., a function and a gradient evaluated about every $\overline{m}s$ in space), so overall, the computational costs of the two ideas are probable comparable.
+It is also possible to formulate the problem using Euler-Lagrange equations for the minimum path, which may be solved by, e.g. shooting.
+Experiments with the BFGS implementation scheme above indicate that the number of outer iterations required to stabilise (around 50) is likely to be comparable to the number of forward shoots likely to be needed in any Newton-like shooting scheme.
+A Runge-Kutta or similar scheme for the latter is likely to require about the same amount of work (e.g. a function and a gradient evaluated about every \bar{m}S in space), so overall, the computational costs of the two ideas are probable comparable.